qiao/vimfiles/README.md

 ## Dependencies ##

-* `ack-grep` - required by `ack.vim`
+* `ag` - required by `ag.vim`
 * `ctags` - required by `tagbar`

+For ArchLinux.

+    sudo yaourt -S ag ctags

+For MacOS:

+	brew install ag ctags

-The following command is for ArchLinux.
-Package names and install tools may differ in other distributions.
+Note that package names and install tools may differ in other environments.

-    sudo yaourt -S ack ctags

 ## Installation ##